Yuntian Deng

 • Mar 29, 2023: OpenAIWatch.com is launched!
 It tracks GPT-4's nondeterministic behavior even with greedy decoding in unicorn illustrations. 🦄

-• Oct 18, 2022: Our latest paper, Model Criticism for Long-Form Text Generation, is now publicly available!
+• Oct 18, 2022: Our paper, Model Criticism for Long-Form Text Generation, is now publicly available!
 This paper uses model criticism in latent space to quantify various notions of high-level coherence in long-form text generation.

 • Oct 12, 2022: Markup-to-Image Diffusion Models demo is now live!
 This project uses a diffusion model to learn how to render various types of markups, including LaTeX.

-• Jun 2, 2020: Our latest paper, Cascaded Text Generation with Markov Transformers, is available!
+• Jun 2, 2020: Our paper, Cascaded Text Generation with Markov Transformers, is available!
 It allows parallel, fast, autoregressive, and accurate text generation using a high-order Markov model.

 • Apr 26, 2020: Introducing Residual Energy-Based Models for Text Generation, a globally-normalized approach to text generation!
 Our approach uses a global discriminator to guide the traditional locally-normalized language model to produce text that's more indistinguishable from human-written text.